 DOT SAP QUALIFICATION TRAINING

-This training is a series of seven consecutive weeks 2 hours per session starting from February 3rd through March 24th.
+This training is a series of seven consecutive weeks 2 hours per session starting from July 6th through August 18th.
 Once the training is completed the participants have to take and pass the exam to become a DOT Qualified SAP provider.
 Information for examining agencies will be given at the end of the training.
-NOTE: If you are unable to attend one those dates the session will be recorded and available for future viewing.
-Participants will pay only once to attend the entire sessions.
+NOTE: If you are unable to attend one of those dates the session will be recorded and available for future viewing.
+Participants will pay only once to attend the entire session.

 This is training for professionals who have the specific credentials and experience identified in 49 CFR Part 40.281 in working with substance-using/abusing individuals regulated by the US Department of Transportation rules.
 This training takes the professional through the historical view of the US -DOT regulation 49CFR Part 40 for Transportation Workplace Drug and Alcohol Testing Program.
 It will review the various changes and enhancements that have become part of the professional’s required knowledge.
 In addition to a specific focus on the 49CFR Part 40 Subpart O, attendees will see how the DOT Agencies handle and address, differently the identification and testing for these regulated individuals.